mremallin/DailyOrganizer/README.md

 This is the folder layout of how to store the note files.
 It accepts formatting specifiers from strftime as well. (https://docs.python.org/3.6/library/datetime.html#strftime-strptime-behavior)

 ## main_notes_file_name
 This is the name of the singular note file in each directory.
+This also accepts formatting specifiers from strftime.